TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

    :depth: 1
    :local:

-The `QueryBuilder` is a rather huge class that takes care of the main query dealing.
+The `QueryBuilder` provides a set of methods that allow queries to be built programmatically.

 An instance can get hold of by calling the :php:`ConnectionPool->getQueryBuilderForTable()` and handing over the table.
 Never instantiate and initialize the `QueryBuilder` directly via :php:`makeInstance()`! ::